Addiction – the longing to Connect and to Belong

 In my clinics I see clients with all kinds of addictions: from alcohol, drugs, sex, gambling, work, shopping, opioids, behavioural, exercise to food, sometimes all combined in one.
-Their first port of call is usually for physical, mental or emotional pain, as the tip of the iceberg.
+Their first port of call is usually for physical pain, as the tip of the iceberg.
 Once they commence on the Craniosacral Therapy path, they realise that Craniosacral therapy (CST) not only assists with their pains but also with their unregulated nervous system, their physiological stress states and their anxious brainwaves, as they fire in unregulated hyper vigilant and dopamine seeking waves.
-All those variables often led them to their addiction in the first place, as a means to try and seek a solution for their internal turmoil and emotional stress states.
-The roots of any addiction go back to childhood experiences, childhood trauma, disorganised attachment and misattunement (physical and emotional needs not been met), as it forms the foundation of our physiology, mental, emotional health and behavioural patterns.
+All those variables led them to their addiction in the first place, to try and numb their internal turmoil, pain and emotional stress states.
+The roots of any addiction go back to childhood experiences, childhood trauma, disorganised attachment and misattunement (physical and emotional needs not been met).
 These roots often lie deeply and subconsciously in the body but have formed hard-wired grooves and behavioural patterns in the brain and nervous system.

 Trauma in addiction